 I recently just picked up 3 of these so I’ll be posting my in-depth reviews and more information later, but so far each of these heat mats works great.

-While you can purchase seed heat mats up at a big box store like Walmart, Lowes or Home Depot, make sure you check reviews online before purchasing.
+While you can purchase lesser-known brands of heat mats at a big box store like Walmart, Lowes, or Home Depot, make sure you check reviews online before purchasing.

-Some “fly by night” companies make heat mats that don’t really stand up with the test of time well.
+Some “fly by night” companies make heat mats that don’t really stand up to the test of time well.

 Why Should You Germinate Seeds With Heat Mats?